-Exit from the college is defined as canceling or withdrawing from all credits for the semester/session/term.
-Students may electively withdraw or may be dismissed by the college.
+Exit from the College is defined as canceling or withdrawing from all credits for the semester/session/term.
+Students may electively withdraw or may be dismissed by the College.

-Students exiting the college for any reason, elective or due to college policy, must meet with the advisor and accommodations coordinator or if an MSN student, the MSN program director to assure that all necessary procedures and paperwork are completed to meet institutional, state, and federal requirements.
-This will include contact with the appropriate program director, financial aid personnel, and the bursar.
-Failure to meet with the appropriate personnel within five work days will result in a "hold" placed on all Bellin College records of the student.
+Students exiting the College for any reason, elective or due to College policy, must meet with the Advisor and Accommodations Coordinator or, if an Graduate Nursing student, the Graduate Nursing Program Director, to assure that all necessary procedures and paperwork are completed to meet institutional, state and federal requirements.
+This will include contact with the appropriate Program Director, financial aid personnel and the Bursar.
+Failure to meet with the appropriate personnel within five workdays will place a hold on all Bellin College records.

-The advisor and accommodations coordinator/MSN program director will assist the student with the exit process.
+The Advisor and Accommodations Coordinator and Graduate Nursing Program Director will assist the student with the exit process.

-- If a student notifies the college that he/she will be withdrawing at the end of an enrollment period (semester/session/term), it is permissible for them to complete the official exit form on or before the last day of the enrollment term.
-The student may meet with the designated college personnel before the last day of the enrollment period in anticipation of the exit. - If the student completes the official exit form prior to the end of the enrollment period but is electing to finish specific courses, the advisor and accommodations coordinator/MSN program director will initiate the completion of an add/drop form for each course the student is dropping.
-This add/drop form must be completed at the time the student notifies the college of plans to drop specific courses. - If a student is withdrawing from the college before the end of the enrollment period (session/semester), an official exit form must be completed at that time. - If a student does not complete the official exit form or fulfill the withdrawal requirements, the student will be automatically withdrawn, and a "hold" will commence the day of the official exit date. - If applicable, the student must request from any college/university where taking general education courses to forward an official transcript to Bellin College.
+- If a student notifies the College that he/she will be withdrawing at the end of an enrollment period (semester/session/term), it is permissible for them to complete the official exit form on or before the last day of the enrollment term.
+The student may meet with the designated College personnel before the last day of the enrollment period in anticipation of the exit. - If the student completes the official exit form prior to the end of the enrollment period, but is electing to specific courses, the Advisor and Accommodations Coordinator/Graduate Nursing

+Program Director will initiate the completion of an add/drop form for each course the student is dropping.
+This add/drop form must be completed at the time the student notifies the College of plans to drop specific courses.

+- If a student is withdrawing from the College before the end of the enrollment period (session/semester), an official exit form must be completed at that time. - If a student does not complete the official exit form or fulfill the withdrawal requirements, the student will be automatically withdrawn, and a hold will commence the day of the official exit date. - If applicable, the student must request and provide it from any college/university where they took general education courses an official transcript to Bellin College.
 Bellin College transcripts cannot be completed until this transcript is on file. - Students who are exiting from general education courses taken at another institution need to notify that institution and complete the appropriate paperwork.
 Please be aware that separate refund policies are in effect at each institution. - Any undergraduate student that is not registered for Bellin College credits must complete the exit procedure.

-Students are advised to check dates of the academic calendar to identify the final dates to withdraw from courses and understand the ramifications that withdrawal from courses has on applicable grades/transcripts/tuition and any applicable refunds.
+Students are advised to check the academic calendar to identify the final dates to withdraw from courses and understand the ramifications that withdrawal has on applicable grades/transcripts/tuition and any applicable refunds.

-Determination of Official Exit Date
+Official Exit Date

 A student may electively exit or withdraw from Bellin College at any time.
-The college requires the student notify the college of her/his intent to withdraw in writing.
+The College requires the student notify the College of his or her intent to withdraw in writing.
 The only exception to this is a personal emergency in which a verbal intent to withdraw will be accepted.
 This written notification should identify the student's intended last date of class attendance, which will be the official exit date.
-Notification must be made to the advisor and accommodations coordinator, dean of nursing, dean of student services, and/or the appropriate program director or her/his representative.
+Notification must be made to the Advisor and Accommodations Coordinator, Dean of Nursing, Dean of Student Services and the appropriate Program Director or his/her representative.
 If a student withdraws from the program without completing that enrollment term, the exit date will be the date the notification is received from the student.
 If a student drops all courses during the add/drop period, the official exit date is the last day of the previous enrollment period.